- Jun 28 , 2019

 - Tickets starting at $29.50 and a limited number of four-packs at $80

-Tickets for the Kroger lawn, the Crest Ford pavilion and the Ford Motor Company luxury seats can be purchased at Little Caesars Arena XFINITY box office or Ticketmaster.com.
+Tickets in the Crest Ford pavilion Ford Motor Company luxury seats and on the lawn, can be purchased at the Little Caesars Arena XFINITY box office and Ticketmaster.com.
 To charge tickets by phone, call (800) 745-3000.

 - Buy Tickets Now